Deathemonic/BA-BR/README.md

 ﻿# Blue Archive - Bundle Repacker

-A tool that re-dump AssetBundle for Blue Archive.
+A tool that repacks AssetBundle for Blue Archive.

 ## Install